Meara Conway: Personal life

+Conway lives in Regina with her three children and partner, a school teacher.

-Prior to running for office, Conway was a public defender with Legal Aid Saskatchewan and was named one of Canadian Lawyer’s 25 Most Influential Lawyers of 2019 for her public interest work.
+Prior to running for office, Conway was a public defender with Legal Aid Saskatchewan and was named one of Canadian Lawyer's 25 Most Influential Lawyers of 2019 for her public interest work.
 Before going into law, she was an award-winning musician and remains a strong advocate for the arts.

 Conway has deep roots in Saskatchewan.
 Her grandparents were active on the frontline for the battle for medicare, and founding members of the Saskatoon Community Clinic.
 Her grandfather, Ed Mahood was born on a farm in Grenfell, Saskatchewan and worked for years as a rural teacher before becoming a professor of Educational Foundations at the University of Saskatchewan.
 He helped organize community clinics across the province and was the first chair of the Saskatoon Community Clinic Board, which pioneered “interdisciplinary community medicine” in Saskatchewan.
 He was known as one of the "peaceful generals in the grassroots struggle for Medicare."

 Her grandmother, Dr. Margaret Mahood was born in Alameda, Saskatchewan and was among the first small group of women psychiatrists practicing in Canada.
 She was one of a few doctors who worked through the bitter Saskatchewan doctors' strike of 1962, resigning from her position at the North Battleford Hospital to join Dr. Joan Witney-Moore at the newly formed Saskatoon community clinic.
 Demand was great for services and the clinic was open until midnight in its first days.
 The strike was a significant test for Medicare and community clinics were key to undermining its effectiveness.
 The strike's failure allowed Medicare to continue and the Saskatchewan model was adopted throughout Canada within ten years.

 Conway's mother, Dr. Sally Mahood, has practised family medicine in Regina for 40 years and is a longtime advocate for women's health.
 Conway's father, John Conway, is a retired sociology Professor at the University of Regina and served as a trustee for the Regina Public School Board undefeated for 18 years before he retired in 2009.